 Their skin can also be quite sensitive, so you should look for shampoos that are gentle.
 Finally, know what kind of coat your Goldendoodle has.
 Certain shampoos work better on certain kinds of coats.

-For those who like organic shampoos, then you should consider Paws & Pals Oatmeal, Shea Butter & Aloe Vera Dog Shampoo.
+For those who like organic shampoos, then you should consider 4Legger Organic Oatmeal Dog Shampoo with Aloe and Lavender Essential Oil.
 The formula is made up entirely of vegan products.
 Because certain chemicals can sometimes dry out your Goldendoodle’s skin or make them irritated, this shampoo is a great option for keeping things natural.
 The formula moisturizes the skin and can soothe any pain that occurred due to fleas or dry skin.

-Goldendoodles who have especially bad allergies or sensitive skin might benefit from Dr. Harvey’s Herbal Dog Shampoo.
-This formula is completely organic and free of parabens and detergents.
+Goldendoodles who have especially bad allergies or sensitive skin might benefit from Veterinary Formula’s Clinical Care Hypoallergenic Shampoo.
+This formula is completely free of parabens and harsh detergents.
 It also makes the coat shiny.

 How Often Should I take My Goldendoodle to the Groomer?